Ice jam breaks, allowing some Idaho flood waters to recede | New Country 923

 A flash flood damaged several homes in Weiser, Idaho, and forced residents to flee to the tops of their cars and roofs to escape the icy waters Friday morning.
 Emergency workers used a large front-end loader to rescue four adults and five children, along with several horses and other animals, from one property outside of the southwestern Idaho town of Weiser.

 Two people remained trapped inside their homes by the flood Friday afternoon, Penner said.
 One man appeared to be unharmed and told officials he didn’t want to be rescued.
-Emergency workers had been unable to make contact with the other man for the last few hours, Penner said, and they were unsure of his status.
+Emergency workers had been unable to make contact with the other man, Penner said, and they were unsure of his status.

+Later Friday, an Idaho National Guard Blackhawk helicopter was sent to assess damage and fly over the house of the man who didn’t respond to authorities, Penner said.

+A 68-year-old man in his flooded home was subsequently rescued.
+Maj.
+Chris Borders, guard spokesman, couldn’t confirm it was the same man deputies tried to contact earlier in the day, the Idaho Statesman reported (https://goo.gl/6N8kpj).
+The man was taken to the Weiser hospital.

 The town, like much of Idaho, was hit hard with a series of snowstorms in December and January, and snowfall reached historic levels across much of the state.
 Quickly rising temperatures and rainfall caused the accumulated snow to begin to rapidly melt, swelling rivers, creeks and irrigation canals and causing many to overflow their banks.